yunojuno/django-appmail/README.rst

 Django-AppMail
 --------------

-Django app for managing transactional email templates
+Django app for managing transactional email templates.

 Compatibility
 =============

-This project now requires Django1.11+ and Python3.
-If you require python2 support you will have to refer to the python2 branch.
+This project now requires Django2.2+ and Python3.7+.
+If you require a previous version you will have to refer to the relevant branch or tag.

 Background
 ==========